Driver: Mark Hansen

 Driver: David Sweet

-Home town: Salem, Oregon
+Home Town: Salem, Oregon

-Car: 1962 Austin Healey Sprite
+Car: 1962 Austin Healey Sprite, #56

-Other info: Most of David’s racing has been at Portland starting April 2005, though he has also been fortunate to race at Reno/Fernly, Laguna Seca, Sears Point (aka Sonoma), Thunderhill, The Ridge, Pacific, Mission BC, and Elkhart Lake Road America.
+Other Info: Most of David’s racing has been at Portland starting April 2005, though he has also been fortunate to race at Reno/Fernly, Laguna Seca, Sears Point (aka Sonoma), Thunderhill, The Ridge, Pacific, Mission BC, and Elkhart Lake Road America.
 The Mission race made me an International Race Car Driver!

 David reports that Road America was the best experience he’s had.
 Growing up in Wisconsin and in high school and college he was an SCCA member and worked timing and scoring and tech inspection at Midwest tracks and considered RA his home track.
 “It was amazing to be able to go back and race there.
 It was even more special to have family come watch me race.
 Including my mom who was 91 years old then.
 Special thanks to Tony Garmey who transported my Sprite.”